-The paper considers institutional models that define the macroeconomic policies for real sector financing as well as the R&D financing serving further as a technological base for real sector development in various nation-states.
+Abstract: The paper considers institutional models that define the macroeconomic policies for real sector financing as well as the R&D financing serving further as a technological base for real sector development in various nation-states.
 The hypothesis is tested that two institutional models in these spheres could be singled out, so called "a state as the main investor" and "a state as the regulator".
-To check this hypothesis, data about the 20-year dynamics of financing in Russia (and China) and in the USA are used.
+To check this hypothesis, data about the 20-year dynamics of financing in Russia and in the USA are analyzed.
 Institutional matrices theory, or X- and Y-theory (Kirdina, 2012) is used to explain the differences.
-In this regard, a reflection of the investment characteristics in national statistics of the two countries due to institutional differences is also discussed.
+Comparative statistical data and analytical surveys show that it is possible to distinguish two abovementioned developing evolutionary institutional models.
+Even though they do not exist separately but rather coexist, one of the models strongly dominates over the other one.
+The dominating position of any of the models is related to social, economic and political processes and the type of a predominant institutional matrix.
+It is reasonable to keep in mind the mentioned differences during the institutional overview of economic growth problems and mechanisms.
+In this regard, a reflection of national investment statistics of the two countries due to institutional differences is also discussed.